 Well, it’s the practice of making a workplace where everyone feels welcome, supported, and heard.
 It’s providing everyone with equal access to opportunities and resources.
 As opposed to diversity, which is when an organization’s workforce is reflective of the society in which it exists and operates.
 So, a diverse team includes people with different genders, ethnicities, ages, abilities, and so on.

 If you’re striving for a diverse workforce that’s supported by an inclusive workplace, you have to start with embracing inclusive language principles.
 And bringing inclusivity into your workplace can be as simple as not assuming to know someone’s preferred pronoun.
+Or using plain language in employment contracts and company policies.
 Or using people-first language instead of language that defines someone by a personal characteristic or disability.

 But before we discuss the role of inclusive language in the workplace we want to cover the basics.
 Like what it actually is, the aspects of language it includes, and examples of how to get it right.